 Students gain the skills they need to provide counseling for couples and families in this course.
 Students learn about client assessment, intervention strategies, preventative approaches and conflict resolution.

-Job opportunities for counselors are expected to grow quickly, at a rate of 19% from 2014-2024, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Job opportunities for all substance abuse, behavioral disorder, and mental health counselors are expected to grow quickly, at a rate of 22% from 2018-2028, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Graduates may find job opportunities working in a number of settings, such as clinics, community health centers or private practices, among other locations.
-As of 2016, the median salary for mental health counselors ranged from $28,689 to $55,572, including bonuses and overtime pay, according to Payscale.com.
+As of 2019, the median salary for mental health counselors ranged from $31,000 to $59,000, including bonuses and overtime pay, according to Payscale.com.

 Continuing Education Information